-We are interested in understanding the deregulation of transcriptional pathways in human disease and in finding small molecules to normalize these gene expression patterns.
-Our lab uses drug discovery technology to identify novel biological regulatory pathways and potentially therapeutic small molecules.
+We are interested in understanding the deregulation of epigenetic and transcriptional pathways in human disease and in finding small molecules with therapeutic potential to normalize these gene expression patterns.
+Our current efforts are focused on five main exciting projects:

-- Identifying and characterizing new epigenetic modulators with potential as therapeutic drugs and as research tools to discover new biology.
+1. Identifying and characterizing new epigenetic modulators with potential as therapeutic drugs and as research tools to discover new biology.

-4. Define and modulate the function of the three putative Jumonji histone lysine demethylases in the malaria parasite, Plasmodium falciparum.
+5. Define and modulate the function of the three putative Jumonji histone lysine demethylases in the malaria parasite, Plasmodium falciparum.

 Histone modifications play an essential role regulating gene transcription in Plasmodium falciparum throughout its complex life cycle.
 We focus on histone methylation in the intra-erythrocytic stage of the life cycle.
 Tri-methyl histone marks are required for both gene activation and silencing in the malaria parasite.
 Jumonji histone lysine demethylases are the only enzymes enzymatically capable of demethylating these tri-methyl marks in order to silence actively transcribed genes or activate silenced genes.
 P. falciparum encodes three putative genes encoding Jumonji domains.
 We are using genetic, biochemical, and pharmacological approaches to define the essentiality and function of these enzymes regulating transcription in malaria parasite.